ELA lesson plans and Reading Strategies Lesson Plans (Middle School & High School)

 Reading Comprehension Articles

-Each comprehension reading strategy above uses a different informational text to practice with as part of the lesson.
+Each comprehension Reading Strategy Lesson Plan above uses a different informational text to practice with as part of the lesson.

 If you would like the complete reading article, you can find them below